foxadb/melee-pr-express/README.md

 ### Testing

+#### Unit tests

 Run unit tests with ``npm run unit-tests`` using [mocha](https://mochajs.org/).
+This script create a new empty test database and drop it when all tests are completed.

+#### Load tests

 Run load tests with ``npm run load-tests`` using [artillery](https://artillery.io).
+Load tests require a launched test server as it send HTTP requests.

 ### API Features

-Send Ajax requests to http://localhost:3000/api
+Send HTTP requests to http://localhost:3000/api

-Use ``api/user`` for authentication.

 <table>
     <thead>